chimaera66/DNA-autosomal-superkit-creator/README.md

 # DNA autosomal "Super Kit" creator

-This is a autosomal DNA super kit creator, based on this video: https://www.youtube.com/watch?v=IJmAHNSODuw
+This is a autosomal DNA super kit creator, based on this video by Family History Fanatics & Genealogists: https://www.youtube.com/watch?v=IJmAHNSODuw

 This program will merge your DNA raw datafiles from different companies to one "super kit".